 Timing, Cost, and Impacts of Imported Supplies

-Currently, water users in the Prescott AMA have the authority to import groundwater from the Big Chino Sub-basin outside of the Prescott AMA.
+Currently, water users in the Prescott AMA have the statutory authority (A.R.S. § 45-555) to import groundwater from the Big Chino Sub-basin outside of the Prescott AMA.
 Although a pipeline is planned, there are several issues surrounding the importation of this supply, including potential costs and whether other water users could be affected.
 In addition, the timing of the construction of the pipeline may be an issue if new development is dependent on that supply to proceed.